shreeshareddy27/AI-Homework-Grader/README.md

 Supports **PDF**, **Images (OCR)**, and **TXT** files, and returns a structured **score, summary, feedback, and improvements** based on a custom rubric.

 ---
+Currently uses Ollama (llama3.1).
+Earlier experiments with other LLMs were exploratory and are no longer part of the codebase.

 ## ✨ Features
 - 📄 Upload homework: PDF / Image / TXT